 2 - The current site opens a listing in a new browser tab, we created a bookmark tab to take this option out as users didn’t like having new tabs open without asking.

 3 - The map is smaller with the option to expand as it wasn’t a crucial factor for users to know the exact location of the storage unit as they wouldn’t need constant access to it

 4 - Filters are in a easier to access location with the options reduced

 This version of the Search Listing page is simplified even more, with elements of the existing site taken out, leaving room for the tiles to be enlarged, the design elements from the logo are again repeated in this section.

 The map is removed completely from this design and but would be visible on the products listing page.

 Below shows the state of different buttons on hover and on click.

 An extra element of the brief was to look at a social aspect on the Spacer site, having existing customers talking about their neighbourhood, giving tips about restaurants and places to visit.
-We looked at expanding this and leveraging social media aspect, of what is currently mostly unused platform by Spacer.
+We looked at expanding this by leveraging social media, which is currently mostly an unused platform by Spacer.

-The initial suggestion was that the person posting would be coined, the King or Queen of the suburb, but after testing we suggested something more playful to be in line with the name Spacer and suggested that they would be titles the Rover of the suburb, playing with space and exploration.
+The initial suggestion was that the person posting would be coined, the King or Queen of the suburb, but after user testing some different titles, we suggested that they would be titled the Rover of the suburb, playing with space and exploration.

 This project was a great learning experience.
-We dealt with different stakeholders in Spacer, learning to manage expectations and using good time management, delivering more than was briefed and expanding the scope.
+We dealt with different stakeholders in Spacer, learning to manage expectations and using good time management to deliver more than was briefed and expanding the projects scope.